• Skip to primary navigation

 Use of Super Keyword

-• You Can access the data member of the parent class using the super keyword when the same data member present in both parent and child class.
+• You Can access the data member of the parent class using the super keyword when the same data member is present in both parent and child classes.

-• When you have to override a parent class method in the child class, but you want to call the parent class method, that time, you need to use the super keyword for access to the parent class method.
+• When you have to override a parent class method in the child class but want to call the parent class method, you need to use the super keyword to access the parent class method.

-Let’s discuss how to use super keyword with variables, methods & constructors with simple examples so that we can understand them easily.
+Let’s discuss using super keywords with variables, methods & constructors with simple examples to understand them easily.

 Super Keyword in Java Explanation

-When in your program, both parent and child class have the same variable or data member.
+Both parent and child classes have the same variable or data member in your program.
 In this case, there is a chance of ambiguity for JVM.
-So to access the parent class variable from the child class, we can use the super keyword.
-Let’s go through with a program so that you can understand how the super keyword and how it is working with the variables.
+So, to access the parent class variable from the child class, we can use the super keyword.
+Let’s go through a program so that you can understand how the super keyword works with the variables.

 package com.SoftwareTestingo.JavaBasics;